Walid-Ahmed/imageclassifierSuite/README.md

 2-Dogs/Cats
 3-Human/Horses

 A very importnat file is modelsRepo.modelsFactory.py this file includes the definition of more than 5 deep neural networks  each given a special id that can you pass when you start training.
-This newworks include
+This networks include

  - Resnet50
  - Lenet
  - VGG16
- - miniVGG as defined  in this [link](https://www.pyimagesearch.com/2019/02/11/fashion-mnist-with-keras-and-deep-learning)
+ - miniVGG as defined  in this [link](https://www.pyimagesearch.com/2019/02/11/fashion-mnist-with-keras-and-deep-learning) Besides these networks, the modelsFactory define some usefull neural networks that can be used  in classification.
+More and more networks will be added soon, however you can still define your own, add to this file and start training with it!

-**I-Train a binary image classiffier using flow from directory **
+# I-Train a binary image classiffier using flow from directory

 The
-trainBinaryClassifer_flow_from_directory builds a neural network with final layer of one neuron
+trainBinaryClassifer_flow_from_directory builds a neural network with final layer of one neuron that is suitable for binary classification.

 To start  training  using this file on "cats and dogs " dataset you can run the follwing command: